 From the Office of Bishop Grant J. Hagiya

-In sadness, we share the news that Mrs. Sandy Gladding, spouse of The Rev. Kim Gladding, died on Thursday, April 21, 2022.
+In sadness, we share the news that Mr. William (Bill) Uminski, spouse of The Rev. Cynthia Kristopeit, died on Tuesday, July 19, 2022.

 We join our hearts together in grief, acknowledging our human loss.
 May God grant us grace, that in pain we may find comfort; in sorrow, hope; and in death, resurrection.
-With gratitude for the life and ministry of Mrs. Sandy Gladding, please hold her family and friends in prayer at this time.
+With gratitude for the life and ministry of Mr. William (Bill) Uminski, please hold his family and friends in prayer at this time.